LunarG/VulkanSamples/API-Samples/Tutorial/markdown/10-init_render_pass.md

 and the depth/stencil attachment, which is the depth buffer you allocated in a previous sample.

-Image attachments must be prepared for use before being used as attachments in a render pass instance in an executed command buffer.
+Image attachments must be prepared for use when they are used as attachments in a render pass instance that is executed in a command buffer.
 This preparation involves transitioning image layouts from their initial undefined states to states that are optimal for their use in the render pass.